DhilipSanjay/DhilipSanjay.github.io/quotes.markdown

 > Never make the same mistakes.

 > Never give up control.
-Life life on your own terms.
+Live life on your own terms.

 > Every life comes with a death sentence.